stephenh/joist-java/docs/index.md

 * Enterprise teams are best served by as much type safety as possible
 * Domain objects should match and be driven by the schema
 * PostgreSQL (and MySQL in ANSI mode) are the supported databases
+* Waiting for your ORM to start shouldn't kill your TDD loop

 Community
 ---------